ARMmbed/mbed-os-tools/README.md

 {{end}}
 ```

-And scan for error code inside file:
+And scan for error codes inside the file:
 ```
 $ mbedgt --digest=./test.txt
 ```